 If you want to go the easy route (well not really!), just ride the bike harder.
 Spark plugs usually foul at low RPM’s, so if you’re wringing your bike out you shouldn’t have as much of a problem!

-If you’ve tried all of the above, then there’s a chance that your top-end may be lacking in compression and needing attention.
+If you’ve tried all of the above, then there’s a chance that your top end may need to be rebuilt.
 A worn out piston can cause a rich condition, which results in the plug fouling.